Updated August 10, 2023

 2. Build a strong niche-circle network

 Sometimes, our friends and family don’t “get” our work.
 This is where you need to connect with individuals in the same field or position.
-Some of them could also be in your first circle, but here, you make a conscious effort to network with folks with your desired jobs.
+Some of them could also be in your first circle, but here, you consciously network with folks with your desired jobs.

 After all, who understands your job needs better than someone with a similar job?